pillayo/CBFY-Challenge-Android/README.md

 ## Francisco Cuenca Montilla

 ###Info
-App that allows users to pick a origin and a destination and, using our API, give them an estimated price for every vehicle type<br/>
+App that allows users to pick a origin and a destination and, using CBFY API, give them an estimated price for every vehicle type<br/>
 <b>NOTE<b/>: The project weighs ~ 200 MB by demo videos below!

 ### ScreenShots